-Dr. Bethany Valachi-

-Consider that working with the neck flexed forward only 20 degrees or more for 70 percent of the working time has been associated with neck pain.
-While no loupe systems provide completely neutral head posture (ear-over-shoulder), loupes with a steep declination angle may significantly improve operator working postures in dentistry, thereby lessening risk of musculoskeletal disorders and improving clinician comfort.
-Therefore, to prevent musculoskeletal injury, loupes should enable you to work with less than 20 degrees of forward head posture.
+Working with the neck flexed forward only 20 degrees or more for 70 percent of the working time has been associated with neck pain.
+Therefore, to prevent musculoskeletal injury, loupes should enable you to work with less than 20 degrees of neck flexion.

-Declination angle.
 The angle that your eyes are inclined downward toward the work area is the declination angle.
-This angle should be steep enough to help you attain a comfortable working position with minimal forward head posture.
-To stay within this safe head posture requires a loupe with a steep declination—from 40 to 50 degrees.
-Vertically adjustable flip-up loupes are the only option on the market that I have seen that consistently keep operators within this safe head posture.
+Declination angle should be steep (40+ degrees) enough to help you attain a comfortable working position with minimal forward head posture.
+There is only one style of loupe that I have found consistently keeps my dental operators within a safe head posture.

 ©2017 Posturedontics, LLC.
 All rights reserved.